Better experience in portrait mode.

 2. A Complex Yet Complete Story

-The first reason why this Afternoon Film successfully meets the challenges and expectations of the public is because of its complex yet more complete story.
+The first reason why this Afternoon Film successfully meets the challenges and expectations of the audience is because of its complex yet more complete story.

 For KLovers who haven't watched the web series, 'AFTERNOON: WIFE FROM THE FUTURE' is a film that tells the story of Sore, a woman who travels back in time to meet her (soon to be) husband, Jonathan.

-She makes this time travel attempt to try to change Jonathan's unhealthy lifestyle, because in the future, Jonathan will die due to that unhealthy lifestyle.
-So Sore - somehow - manages to return to the past and tries to change Jonathan's lifestyle.
+She makes this time travel to try to change Jonathan's unhealthy lifestyle, because in the future Jonathan will die due to that unhealthy lifestyle.
+So Sore - somehow - manages to go back to the past and tries to change Jonathan's lifestyle.

-In the first half of this film, the story presented to the audience is not much different from the web series.
-The audience is invited to reminisce about sweet moments where Jonathan is surprised by the presence of a woman claiming to be his wife from the future and how Sore's presence gradually begins to change his bad lifestyle.
+For about the first half of this film, the story presented to the audience is not much different from the web series.
+The audience is invited to reminisce about sweet moments where Jonathan is surprised by the presence of a woman claiming to be his wife from the future and how Sore's presence gradually starts to change his bad lifestyle.

 However, Yandy Laurens starts to cook in the second half of this film.
-He begins to introduce new problems that were not present in the web series, namely how changing someone's behavior is not that easy.
-He shows how difficult it is for Sore to change Jonathan's behavior and lifestyle patterns.
+He begins to introduce new problems that were not present in the web series, namely how it turns out that changing someone's behavior is not that easy.
+He shows how difficult it is for Sore to change Jonathan's behavior and lifestyle.

 In addition, Yandy Laurens also introduces the concepts of time paradox and time loop in this Afternoon film.
 These two concepts really give this film a different impression from its web series.

-In this film, Yandy Laurens also adds a background story explaining why Jonathan has such a lifestyle.
-This makes the film feel more complete than its web series version.
+In this film as well, Yandy Laurens adds a background story explaining why Jonathan has such a lifestyle.
+Thus, this film feels more complete than the web series version.

-One of the greatest strengths of this film, besides its very good story, also lies in the visuals and music used.
+One of the film's greatest strengths, besides its very good story, also lies in the visuals and music used.

-From the first minute this film starts, the audience is presented with stunning views of Antarctica complete with its auroras.
-Throughout the film, the audience's eyes are also treated to the beautiful scenery of the small towns of Gorznjan and Zagreb.
+From the first minute this film starts, the audience is presented with the beautiful landscapes of Antarctica complete with its auroras.
+Throughout the film, the audience's eyes are also treated to the beautiful sights of the small towns of Gorznjan and Zagreb.
 Big thumbs up to the Director of Photography of this film, Dimas Bagus Triatma Yoga, who has delivered stunning visuals throughout the film.

 These stunning visuals are complemented by a soundtrack that is equally impressive.
-Yandy Sofyan still uses some of the music he used in his web series, one of which is Adhitia Sofyan's song titled 'Gaze' that truly delights the audience's ears while amplifying the already stunning visuals of the film.
+Yandy Sofyan still uses some of the music he used in his web series, including the song by Adhitia Sofyan titled 'Gaze' which truly indulges the audience's ears while amplifying the already stunning visuals of the film.

-Yandy Sofyan also features the popular Indonesian band, Barasuara, which adds an emotional touch with the song titled 'Lost in Time'.
+Yandy Sofyan also collaborates with the popular Indonesian band, Barasuara, who adds an emotional touch with the song titled 'Lost in Time'.

 4. Sheila Dara, The Game Changer

-For this film, it feels incomplete if we do not discuss the figure of Sheila Dara, the main character and the center of the story in this film.
+For this film, it feels incomplete if we do not discuss the figure of Sheila Dara, the main actress and the center of the story of this film.

 Sheila indeed carries a heavy burden in this film.
-Because she has to at least match the acting shown by Tika Bravani, the actress who plays Sore in her web series.
+Because she has to at least match the acting shown by Tika Bravani, the actress of Sore in her web series.
 Moreover, Tika Bravani's image is already very much associated with Sore.

 Instead of trying to imitate or match Tika Bravani's Sore, Sheila Dara actually brings a new color to Sore.
 She presents a Sore that is more playful and more soft-spoken than Tika Bravani's version of Sore.

 However, as I mentioned earlier, the story of this Sore film is much more complex than the story in its web series.
-As a result, the role of Sore also becomes more complex, requiring more complex acting, and Sheila is able to meet that demand.
+As a result, Sore's role also becomes more complex and requires more complex acting, and Sheila is able to meet that demand.

-How she portrays Sore as a love-struck person towards Jonathan, how she depicts her despair at seeing Jonathan's behavior that never changes, how she shows the exhaustion of Sore trapped in a time loop is truly remarkable!
+How she portrays Sore as a lovesick character towards Jonathan, how she shows her despair in witnessing Jonathan's unchanged behavior, how she depicts the exhaustion of Sore trapped in a time loop is truly remarkable!

 5. Rating from the Writer

 As a viewer of the web series Sore, I honestly set high standards and expectations for this Sore film.
-Because for me personally, the Sore web series is one of the best web series in Indonesia, and this film must at least match or exceed the web series.
+Because for me personally, the Sore web series is one of the best web series in Indonesia and this film must at least match or exceed its web series.

 Does this film succeed in surpassing its web series?
 I confidently say 'YES'.
-This film truly surpasses all aspects of its web series; it is not an exaggeration to say that this film version is a refinement of the web series.
+This film truly surpasses all aspects of its web series, and it is not an exaggeration to say that this film version is an improvement over its web series.

 KLovers also do not need to watch the web series to understand this film.
 In fact, KLovers can experience what the viewers of the web series felt by watching this film.

-I personally am tempted to give a perfect score to this Sore film.
+I personally feel tempted to give a perfect score to this Sore film.
 However, after reflecting on it again, there are a few things that could still be improved in this film.

-That is why I give this film a rating of 9/10.
-So KLovers who want to watch an Indonesian love film that is different from most Indonesian love films, this Sore film is worth watching.
+That is why I give a rating of 9/10 for this film.
+So KLovers who want to watch an Indonesian love film that is unlike most Indonesian love films, this Sore film is worth watching.

 (kpl/cvn)